rwcuminale/English-3/README.md

 At the same time, you will engage with and hopefully appreciate works of authentic literary and rhetorical merit.
 There is a strong structural focus to the course, meaning it will look at language on a fundamental level, examining how its elements work together.
-Specifically, we will be taking a close look at the writing process, elements of literature and rhetoric, the explicit functions of grammar, and the representational nature of language as a whole.
+Specifically, we will take a close look at the writing process, elements of literature and rhetoric, the explicit functions of grammar, and the representational nature of language as a whole.
 The course texts explore both themes and genres, while keeping an open mind to areas of interest that will naturally arise along the way.
-We will also strive to align our studies with American History and Civics courses wherever possible.\
+We will also strive to align our studies with American History and Civics courses wherever possible.

 ## Goals

 The course goals are aligned with mastery of the Connecticut Common Core State Standards for Grade 11.
-Below list the skills, habits, and practices the course values in addition to the Common Core:\
+Below list the skills, habits, and practices the course values in addition to the Common Core:
 * Cultivate our identities as intelligent readers and writers through the habits of mind that lead to academic success:
 	+ Curiosity
 	+ Openness